Microbit-Team-12/editor/public/tutorials/PythonTute.md

 variable = "value"
 print("The first value we assigned is " + variable)
 variable = 10
-print("The second value we assigned is " + variable)
+print("The second value we assigned is " + str(variable))
 ```
-As output in the box to the right, you should have "The first value we assigned is value" and "The second value we assigned is 10".
+As output in the box to the right, you should have "The first value we assigned is value" and "The second value we assigned is 10". (the str() function turns an integer into a string so that it can be printed!)

 Try changing the values in the code and notice how the output changes!